Aditya-Rajgor/Personal-Projects/ZOMATO Start-to-End Project/README.md

 ## Brief-Overview
 Welcome to ZOMATO's Start-to-End Project!
-The Project is devided into 3 parts Web Scrapping, Data Cleaning and Data Analysis by vizualizations.
-All three parts has separte jupyter notebook.
-In the notebook I put all the tiny details, so make sure to check out.
-And also I've uploaded both csv file one which I scrapped from website and oter one is cleaned csv file.
-You are free to use these files.
+     This Project is devided into 3 parts Web Scrapping, Data Cleaning and Data Analysis by vizualization.
+All three parts have separte jupyter notebooks.
+All the tiny details are mentioned in the their respective notebooks, So make sure to check those out.
+And also I've uploaded csv files, incase someone wants to dig further.

 ## Web Scrapping n' Cleaning
   I've done webscrapping for the first time and to be honest it was frustrating.
 If someone is using BeautifulSoup for the first time I bet he/she will stuck between **find** and **find_all**.
 After some try and error it's fine.
-**NOTE:All the rights of the data set is reserved by zomato company I used this dataset for fair use** [Zomato bot permission page](https://www.zomato.com/robots.txt)
+**NOTE:All the rights of the data set is reserved by zomato and I've used their information for fair use** [Zomato bot permission page](https://www.zomato.com/robots.txt)

 ![](Images/zomato_permissions.png)

-One of the probelem I faced was passing Null value on Ratings and Delivery Ratings.
+One of the probelem I faced was to pass Null Value when Restaurent Has Either Rating(and Counts) or Delivery Rating(and Counts).

 **The restaurents I wanted**